So you have just one day in Bologna, Italy–don’t worry!

-We spent a month living in Bologna this spring, hunting down all of its nooks, crannies, and best spots.
+We’ve visited Bologna several times, including one trip where we spent a full month “living” in Bologna, hunting down all of its nooks, crannies, and best spots.

-Fair warning: this one day in Bologna itinerary is mostly centered around eating and then walking around/climbing up various things to work it off in time for the next meal.
+Fair warning, though: this one day in Bologna itinerary is mostly centered around eating and then walking around/climbing up various things to work it off in time for the next meal!

 Table of Contents